AmatsuMiko/KnowledgeLibraryRepo/README.md

-This is my personal library of some of my indie&group works.
+This is my personal library of some of my inde&group works.

 PDF: